palladius/ricc.rocks/zzo.ricc.rocks/content/en/posts/medium/2024-11-11-geminocks-translating-my-hugo-site/index.md

 ## Netlify

+What is Netlify?
+It's a platform that builds/deploys your pages for Hugo.
+Very similar to what github pages does for [jekyll](https://jekyllrb.com/).
+Once again: `jekill : hugo = ruby : go`.

-This is how Netlify looks like:
+This is how my Netlify builds looks like:

 ![multi commit on Netlify](image-1.png)

-* At every commit, netlify executes the code you want, usually `hugo minify`.
+* At every `git push`, netlify executes the code you want, usually `hugo minify`.
 * If you have an error, you can see where it sits.
 You can also try locally first.
 I tried to have one `make test` per repo.